Nicolas Baudin: Early career

 Born a commoner in Saint-Martin-de-Ré on the Île de Ré on 17 February 1754, Nicolas Baudin joined the merchant navy as an apprentice (pilotin) at the age of 15; he was then "of average height with brown hair".
 He then joined the French East India Company at the age of 20 on Flamand.
 He returned from India on L'Étoile and arrived at Lorient.

-At the beginning of 1778, he was to set sail from Nantes on Lion as second lieutenant.
+At the beginning of 1778, he set sail from Nantes on Lion as second lieutenant.
 It was a ship equipped by his uncle, Jean Peltier Dudoyer, at the request of the Americans, which would become a privateer and be renamed Deane.
 At first the Minister for the Navy was against it, but he finally changed his mind and authorised the departure, as France had signed a treaty with the United States on 6 February.
 Since the atmosphere between the French and American crews on Lion became unbearable, Baudin was assigned by Lamotte-Picquet to Duc de Choiseul, a ship equipped by Jean Peltier Dudoyer.
 Officially it was heading for Saint-Domingue, but in fact the destination was Nova Scotia.
 However the vessel was shipwrecked at Liverpool, Nova Scotia.

 Baudin was wounded, taken prisoner by the British on 24 April 1778 and interned in Halifax, Canada.
 After one month, he escaped with 10 other prisoners and hid among the friendly communities of Acadia.
 Appointed captain of the transport vessel Amphitrite, he was sunk by the English 60 league out to sea, rescued in a rowing boat and made his way to Cape Cod and then Boston.
 As captain of Revanche, 400 tons, equipped by Jeange and sons of Bordeaux, with 30 men and 12 cannon, he was retaken by the English outside Cap-Français, heading for Boston.
 He was taken to Jamaica as a prisoner, then exchanged at the request of the Comte d'Argout, the Governor of Saint-Domingue.
 He returned to France on board the frigate Minerve, under the command of Captain de Grimouard, who was later guillotined at Rochefort under the Convention.